Q: What's your story?

 Q: What's your role at uSask?

-A: As Associate Director, Safety Resources, I support Safety Resources staff to ensure they have everything they need to support safety in research initiatives, and to ensure the University is exceeding our regulatory requirements.
+A: As the manager of Safety Resources, I support Safety Resources staff to ensure they have everything they need to support safety in research initiatives, and to ensure the University is exceeding our regulatory requirements.

 Q: What do you like best about the work you do?

 A: No day is typical!
 I'm involved in meetings, office work or site visits.
 Even then, meetings can be over coffee, a walk around campus or the Bowl.
 There are also many different kinds of people that I get to work with and get involved in many different opportunities to challenge myself and develop new skills.

 Q: What do you enjoy doing when you're NOT at work?
 How do you 'unplug'?

 A: I'm actively involved in my kids' sports/activities - hockey, ringette, flag football, horseback riding - fishing, hunting and anything that gets me outside.
 I ride my bike year-round and that gives me 20-minutes to transition/unplug from work mode, at the end of the day.

 Q: Can you talk about a project or accomplishment that you consider to be most significant in your career at uSask?

 A: Being a part of the Violence Threat Risk Assessment (VTRA) process has been incredibly rewarding.
 I get to contribute to teams and relationships with our community partners.

 Q: Three words to describe working at uSask?